Skip to main content

 }

-The token is written to a local file (mode 0600) — never returned in chat.
-Restart the MCP server in agent mode with OWS_AGENT_TOKEN sourced from that file.
+The cosigner stores only the SHA-256 hash of the token.
+The raw token is written once to a local file (mode 0600, default ~/.walletsuite/mpc-agent-token) and never returned in chat.
+Restart the MCP server in agent mode with MPC_AGENT_TOKEN sourced from that file.

 What Happens When a Policy Denies